online edition

 Karolina Jasaitis ’27 Campus Correspondent

 Following the three weeks between Thanksgiving and Christmas break, many Hopkins students return to the comfort of their homes and spend some much-needed time with family.
+The holidays: a time of nostalgia, comfort, and rest that Hopkins students covet most dearly.
+Many families cherish traditions such as watching holiday films every year during the holidays.

 Read More